kara-heilemann/EEB5300_KCKH/README.md

   Thus, we decided to assemble both the raw and trimmed reads to see if trimming benefited the quality of genome assembly.

   ### **Contaminant Screening: Kraken**
-  Kraken was run on both raw reads and trimmed reads in order to screen for potential contaminants.
+  Kraken2.0.8-beta was run on both raw reads and trimmed reads in order to screen for potential contaminants.

   Working directory:
   ```